Emurasoft/tutorial/readme.md

 ```
 5. **Create a new header file and add the following code.**
 	* `CETLFrame` encapsulates the plug-in.
 It is constructed only when EmEditor opens, and destroyed only when EmEditor closes.
 	* The enum constants contain information about the plug-in, such as the name and icon image of this plug-in.
+There is more information about these variables in ["CETLFrame Member Variables"](http://www.emeditor.org/en/plugin_member_variables_index.html).
 	* The functions [`OnCommand()` and `OnEvents()`](http://www.emeditor.org/en/plugin_exports_index.html) are the main entry points for your application.
+	* You can learn more about these callback functions, plus some optional ones, in ["Messages to Plug-ins"](http://www.emeditor.org/en/plugin_plugin_message_index.html) and ["Functions to Export"](http://www.emeditor.org/en/plugin_exports_index.html).
 ```C++
 #pragma once